 Key Takeaways:

-• Bitcoins are created through a process called ‘mining’, where miners are required to solve a complex mathematical puzzle; in return, they are rewarded with new bitcoins.
+- Bitcoins are a cryptocurrency created through a process called ‘mining’, where miners are required to solve a complex mathematical puzzle in order to add blocks to the blockchain; in return for Bitcoin mining, they are rewarded with new bitcoins.

-• In this system, called Proof of Work (PoW), anyone with a computer and the proper setup can become a miner to validate and record transactions with other miners.
+- In this system, called Proof of Work (PoW), anyone with a computer and the proper setup can become a miner to validate and record transactions with other miners on the Bitcoin blockchain.

-• As Bitcoin gets harder to mine, and as mining rewards halve, many might find it less alluring to try mining bitcoins.
+- As Bitcoin gets harder to mine, and as Bitcoin mining rewards halve, many might find it less alluring to try mining bitcoins.

 What Is Bitcoin Mining?